 If a wrong PIN has been entered three times, you will hear 3 beeps - pause - 3 beeps - etc. This means you have to enter the PUK (PIN Unblocking Key) provided with your SIM card.

-After entering the PUK, you must enter a new PIN of your own choice (4 to 8 digits long).
+After you have entered the PUK, you must enter a new PIN of your own choice (4 to 8 digits long).

 Dial the following: